§ 20-1-8. Enforcement powers of director and conservation officers.

 (xii) All-terrain vehicles, as defined in § 31-3.2-1(8).

-(2) To issue summonses and to execute all warrants and search warrants for the violation of the laws, rules, and regulations enumerated in subdivision (a)(1) or (a)(9);
+(2) To issue summonses and to execute all warrants and search warrants for the violation of the laws, rules, and regulations enumerated in subsections (a)(1) or (a)(9);

-(3) To serve subpoenas issued for the trial or hearing of all offenses against the law, rules, and regulations enumerated in subdivision (a)(1) or (a)(9);
+(3) To serve subpoenas issued for the trial or hearing of all offenses against the law, rules, and regulations enumerated in subsections (a)(1) or (a)(9);

 (5) To seize and take possession of all fish, shellfish, crustaceans, marine mammals, amphibians, reptiles, birds, and mammals in possession, or under control of, any person or that have been shipped, or are about to be shipped, at any time, in any manner, or for any purpose contrary to the laws of this state, and dispose of them at the discretion of the director;